Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 ### At least one notebook library to be executed

-**Explanation:** According to Databricks documentation, specifying at least one notebook library to be executed is mandatory when creating a new Delta Live Tables pipeline.
+**Explanation:** According to Databricks documentation, specifying at least one notebook library to be executed is mandatory when creating a new lakeflow declarative pipeline.
 The storage location for output data is optional; if not specified, the system uses a default location.

-A notebook to be executed, it is the only mandatory requirement when creating a new Delta Live Tables pipeline.
+A notebook to be executed, it is the only mandatory requirement when creating a new lakeflow declarative pipeline.
 A pipeline is a data processing workflow that contains materialized views and streaming tables declared in Python or SQL source files.
-Delta Live Tables infers the dependencies between these tables and ensures updates occur in the correct order.
-To create a pipeline, you need to specify at least one notebook library to be executed, which contains the Delta Live Tables syntax.
+A lakeflow declarative pipeline infers the dependencies between these tables and ensures updates occur in the correct order.
+To create a pipeline, you need to specify at least one notebook library to be executed, which contains the lakeflow declarative pipeline syntax.
 You can also specify multiple libraries of different languages within your pipeline.

 The other options are optional or not applicable for creating a pipeline:
 - you can optionally provide a key-value pair configuration to customize the pipeline settings, such as the storage location, the target schema, the notifications, and the pipeline mode.
 - the DBU/hour cost is determined by the cluster configuration, not the pipeline creation.
 - you can optionally specify a storage location for the output data from the pipeline.
 If you leave it empty, the system uses a default location.
 - you can optionally specify a location of a target database for the written data, either in the Hive metastore or the Unity Catalog.
-References: Tutorial: Run your first Delta Live Tables pipeline, What is Delta Live Tables?, Create a pipeline, Pipeline configuration.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**